Breast Implant Removal Tampa Bay, Florida

 You may also choose to have your breast implants removed simply because your cosmetic goals have changed.
 If, down the line, you feel your breasts are too large and wish to have smaller breasts, a breast implant removal can be used to address the issue.

-Dr. Eberbach has removed thousands of implants in his 30 year career.
+Dr. Eberbach has removed thousands of implants in his 30-year career, and Dr. Tamer also has a lot of experience with this procedure.
 There can be sagging to the breast when doing just an implant removal; it is very common to do a breast lift at the same time to give the breast a more youthful shape.
 It is also very common for women to choose to get new implants or fat grafting to the breast along with the implant removal.
-At your complimentary consultation, Dr. Eberbach will take the time to answer all your questions and concerns to help you make an informed decision.
+At your complimentary consultation, Dr. Eberbach or Dr. Tamer will take the time to answer all your questions and concerns to help you make an informed decision.

 The Breast Implant Removal Procedure